sureshjoshi/pantsible/README.md

-# pansible
+# pantsible

-Ansible with an embedded Python Interpreter...
+[Ansible](https://www.ansible.com/) with an embedded Python Interpreter...
 Also, this project uses [Pants](https://pantsbuild.org)...

 ## Why?

 To solve a mildly annoying chicken and egg problem.

 When I provision a Mac, I want to use my Ansible playbooks to do it.
 So I need to [install Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html), but to install Ansible, I need to have [pipx](https://pipx.pypa.io/stable/installation/) installed.
-To install `pipx` I need to have `homebrew` installed.
+To install `pipx` I need to have [homebrew](https://brew.sh) installed.

 But I want my Ansible playbook to install `homebrew` for me.